VirtualAngel/rock-paper-scissors-JS-game/Phase_Two/readme.md

 HTML
 1. Refer to your design.
 In that section, create an HTML div with a class for the scoreboard. ie) div class="scoreboard"
 2. Within the new div, create two new divs.
 One will be for the User Score, the other for the Computer Score.
-    i.
-Give them classes for later CSS styling ii.
-It should look something like this:
+    A. Give them classes for later CSS styling
+    B. It should look something like this:
             <h2 class="scoreboard-title">Score</h2>
             <div class="player-label">Player:
             </div>